alexandrebrillant/tensorflow-examples/README.md

 Definitely, the choices proposed in the book were not optimal.
 Using a much more computationally expensive strategy, they achieved a loss of 23, which is double the worst performance of my example.

-It is possible that the normalization technique ha a significant impact ??.
+It is possible that the normalization technique has a significant impact ?.

 # Binary classification : example2.js